 Be careful not to overwhelm yourself by tackling all 8 suggestions at once.
 Once the first 1-2 action steps become habitual, add in 2 more.
 Slowly build to all 8.
 Slow and steady change is more sustainable than quick fixes which often lead to frustration.
 Success is much more likely if you start small.

-Prioritize your health + wellness by creating a balanced lifestyle that supports your immune system.
+Prioritize your health and wellness by creating a balanced lifestyle that supports your immune system.
 You deserve to feel your best.